daazhuai/CAGMF-Net-MA/README.md

     ├── inner/                        # CAGMF-Net-MA Internal results
     └── external/                     # CAGMF-Net-MA External validation results
 ```

 ## Citation

 If you use this code in your research, please cite the corresponding paper.
-## Citation

-If you use this code in your research, please cite the corresponding paper.